Folk Music Festivals in Bangladesh: Pahela Baishakh

 Pahela Baishakh (Poila Baishak) is the first day of the Bengali calendar which is the official calendar of Bangladesh.
 This festival is celebrated on 14 April in Bangladesh and 15 April in the Indian states of West Bengal, Tripura, and Assam (Barak Valley) by Bengalis regardless of religious faith.

 Pahela Falgun

 Pahela Falgun (Basanta Utsab) is a Spring festival, also known as the first day of Spring of the Bengali month Falgun.
 The celebration was started in 1991 by students of Dhaka University's Faculty of Fine Arts.
 The first of Falgun usually falls on 13 February of the Gregorian Calendar.

 Nabanna

-Nabanna is a Bengali Winter and harvest festival, usually celebrated with food and dance and folk music in Bangladesh.
+Nabanna is a Bengali Winter and harvest festival, usually celebrated with food, dance and folk music in Bangladesh.

 Barsha Utsab

 Barsha Utsab also known an Barsha Mangal Utsab is a day-long Monsoon salutation festival celebrated in Bangladesh.
 The festival date is set according to the lunisolar Bengali calendar as the first day of its third month Asharh, usually falls on 15 June of the Gregorian Calendar.
-This day is marked with colourful celebration included folk music singing performances, drama, poetry recitation, screening of cinemas on rain.
+This day is marked with colourful celebration including folk music singing performances, drama, poetry recitation, screening of cinemas on rain.